 The University of Birmingham has long-standing links with the People's Republic of China and is one of the most popular British universities for Chinese students choosing to study overseas.
-We currently have 10 Chinese students studying the LLM programmes at Birmingham and hope to build on these numbers in future years.

 The UK is the home of Common Law and traditional universities such as Birmingham carry a powerful international reputation leading to enhanced job prospects.
 We receive a large and growing number of applications from Chinese students each year especially for postgraduate programmes such as the LLM in International Commercial Law.

 I chose to study in the UK because a Masters programme takes one year instead of the three it would take in China.
 The legal system in China is undergoing changes and the country requires more scholars who have learnt about UK law to help shape the future direction of the Chinese legal system.
-(Xi Zhang, LLM, 2009-10)
+(Xi Zhang, LLM)

 Many nationality groups form student societies during their time at the University of Birmingham.
 This is an excellent way to keep in contact with home and also provides an opportunity to highlight your culture and customs in the UK.